ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 \input{antsx_functionality_table}

-Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation [@Avants:2010aa], point set data approximation [@Tustison:2006aa], and deep learning networks specifically trained for mouse data (see Table \ref{table:methods}).
+Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation [@Avants:2010aa], intensity-based segmentation [@Avants:2011uf], preprocessing [@Manjon:2010aa;@Tustison:2010ac], deep learning networks [@Tustison:2021aa], and other miscelleneous utilties (e.g., [@Tustison:2006aa]) (see Table \ref{table:methods}).
 The comprehensive use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab] ).
-Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing an open-source venue for algorithmic development, evaluation, and improvement.
+Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing an important resource for algorithmic development, evaluation, and improvement.

 <!--